Brackets in the Pontryagin algebras of manifolds: Introduction

-In the present paper, we extend these constructions to manifolds of arbitrary dimensions.
-Namely, we construct a bracket in representation algebras associated with the {Pontryagin} algebra of any smooth oriented manifold with non-empty boundary.
-For surfaces, our bracket is the quasi-Poisson bracket on the representation space $\Hom(\pi, \operatorname{GL}_N )$ mentioned above.
-In higher dimensions, the representation algebras are graded, and our bracket is a Gerstenhaber bracket (i.e., it satisfies the axioms of a Poisson bracket with appropriate signs).
-In the rest of the Introduction we focus on manifolds of dimension at least $3$.
+Goldman's Lie bracket for surfaces was generalized by Chas and Sullivan \cite{CS}, \cite{CS+} to manifolds of arbitrary dimensions.
+Chas and Sullivan call this area of study the \lq\lq string topology".
+The present memoir exhibits new phenomena in string topology.
+We consider the Pontryagin algebras of manifolds with boundary and construct a bracket in the associated representation algebras.
+For surfaces, our bracket is the quasi-Poisson bracket on $\Hom(\pi, \operatorname{GL}_N )$ mentioned above.
+In dimension $\geq 3$, the representation algebras are graded, and our bracket is a Gerstenhaber bracket, i.e., it satisfies the axioms of a Poisson bracket with appropriate signs.
+In the rest of the Introduction we focus on manifolds of dimension $\geq 3$.

-To proceed, we formulate the concept of a representation algebra following \cite{Pr, LbW,Cb}.
+We recall the concept of a representation algebra following \cite{Pr, LbW,Cb}.
 Fix an integer $N\geq 1$ and a field $\mathbb{F}$ which will be the ground field of the algebras.
-Given an algebra $A$ and a commutative algebra $B$, consider the set $S(A,N,B)$ of all algebra homomorphisms from $A$ to the algebra $\Mat_N(B) $ of ${(N\times N)}$-matrices over $B$.
-Each $a\in A$ and each pair of indices $i,j\in \{1, \dots , N\}$ determine a $B$-valued function $a_{ij}$ on $S(A,N,B)$ which evaluates a homomorphism $A\to \Mat_N(B)$ at $a$ and takes the $(i,j)$-th entry of the resulting matrix.
-These functions are the \lq\lq coordinates" on $S(A,N,B)$, generating an algebra of \lq\lq polynomial" $B$-valued functions on $S(A,N,B)$.
+Given an algebra $A$ and a commutative algebra $B$, consider the set $S=S(A,N,B)$ of all algebra homomorphisms from $A$ to the algebra $\Mat_N(B) $ of ${(N\times N)}$-matrices over $B$.
+Each $a\in A$ and each pair of indices $i,j\in \{1, \dots , N\}$ determine a mapping $a_{ij} \colon S \to B$ which evaluates a homomorphism $A\to \Mat_N(B)$ at $a$ and takes the $(i,j)$-th entry of the resulting matrix.
+These mappings are the \lq\lq coordinates" on $S $, generating an algebra of \lq\lq polynomial" $B$-valued functions on $S $.
 These coordinates satisfy various polynomial relations some of which are universal, i.e., hold for all $B$.
 By definition, the $N$-th \emph{representation algebra} $A_N$ of $A$ is generated by the symbols $\{a_{ij}\, \vert \, a\in A, 1\leq i,j\leq N \}$ subject to those universal relations.
 One of the universal relations says that the generators commute, so that $A_N$ is a commutative algebra.
-For every commutative algebra $B$, the algebra $A_N$ projects onto the algebra of polynomial $B$-valued functions on $S(A,N,B)$.
-We view $A_N$ as a collective representative of these polynomial algebras.
-If $A$ is graded, then $A_N$ acquires a natural grading.
+For every commutative algebra $B$, the algebra $A_N$ projects onto the algebra of polynomial $B$-valued functions on $S(A,N,B)$ described above.
+We view $A_N$ as a universal form of these polynomial algebras.
+If $A$ is graded, then so is $A_N$.